hifiberry/hifiberry-os/doc/mpris.md

 # MPRIS

 There are several player applications running concurrently on HiFiBerryOS.
 That makes controlling all of them quite complex.
-We're using MPRIS.
+We're using MPRIS as a common control and metadata API to the different players.

 Today not all applications support MPRIS.
 This is the current state of MPRIS implementations: